In eastern Libya, a push for more autonomy from Tripoli

 The organiser of the Cyrenaica congress said there were no plans to unilaterally declare autonomy from the rest of Libya.
 He said delegates would be "putting on the table" their proposal, and would use peaceful means to press their case.

-The idea of more autonomy could tap into discontent in Benghazi about the shortcomings of the NTC.
-Some people accuse it of being too slow to restore public services and of a lack of transparency in how it spends revenues from oil exports.
+The idea of more autonomy could tap into discontent in Benghazi about the shortcomings of National Transitional Council, Libya's interim leadership.

 NTC chief Mustafa Abdel Jalil, who is himself from the east, in January had to seek refuge from bottle-throwing protesters who stormed the council's Benghazi offices.